 Good food sources of omega-3 fatty acids include:

-- Coldwater fish, like mackerel, tuna, salmon, and sardines
+- Coldwater fish, like mackerel, salmon, sardines, trout, and tuna

 - Cod liver

 - Flaxseed and canola oils